Odds Converter: Decimal, Moneyline & Fractional Odds | XYES

 +100

 Implied probability = 1 ÷ decimal odds.
-It's the bookmaker's view of how likely the outcome is, including their margin.
-If your own estimate is higher than this number, the bet has positive value.
+It is the sportsbook's priced chance of an outcome before you adjust for margin or vig.
+If your own estimate is higher than this number, the line may be worth reviewing.

 Potential Payout